It’s been a fun ride, Game of Thrones. I’ll miss you. Of the 73 episodes, here are 20 favorites I single out for special praise.

 7. A Golden Crown.
 Season 1, Episode 6.
 Like a lot of episodes in season 1, this one packs loads of dramatic tension.
 War is foreshadowed when Robert (after punching Cersei in the face) refuses to allow Ned to step down as the Hand.
 He gets more than he bargained for when Ned sits the Iron Throne and summons Tywin Lannister to court on pain of treason, precipitating awful events.
 Meanwhile, over in the Vale, Tyrion is championed by Bronn, and the duel is a ripper.
 Still further east, Dany gets carnivorous with the horse heart — without question the best cross-cultural scene of the series — and Viserys is “rewarded” by Drogo with a molten gold crown.
 His death is incredibly disturbing — though not much to Dany, who just watches calmly, providing the earliest hints of her unforgiving cruelty.

 8. The Spoils of War.
 Season 7, Episode 4.
-There are two episodes that represent what the series has been building to from the start: Hardhome in season 5 (see my #10) and this one, The Spoils of War, in season 7.
-Dany, against the advice of Tyrion and Jon, decides she’s not messing around and goes Aegon on the Lannister army.
+This episode represents what the series has been building to from the start, as Dany, against the advice of Tyrion and Jon, decides she’s not messing around and goes Aegon on the Lannister army.
 Watching the Dothraki decimate the Lannisters is incredible enough, but seeing Drogon channel Balerion the Black Dread is completely staggering.
 I get battle fatigue easily, but this battle is a constant adrenaline rush, and there’s great stuff even before that.
 Jon shows Dany the cave drawings of the Forest Children allied with men against the White Walkers.
 Arya comes home to Winterfell and sword-practices with Brienne.
 The surviving Stark kids catch up under the weirwood tree, and it’s simply amazing how far they’ve come since their separation in The Kingsroad.

 9. The Mountain and the Viper.
 Season 4, Episode 8.
 The duel between Oberyn and Clegane is so well done that even if you read the books, it manages to make you think Oberyn might win and free Tyrion.
 Despite being utterly dwarfed by the Mountain, he looks believable as the most lethal warrior of Dorne; his acrobatics with the spear are hypnotic.
 This episode also features a stellar performance from Sansa, as she tearfully recounts Lysa’s “suicide” to the nobles of the Vale — both exposing and concealing Petyr’s deceptions, and finally taking control of her miserable life.
 Here she shows the potential for becoming dangerous like Petyr and shrewd like her mother; though unfortunately, having escaped Joffrey she has a full season of Ramsay to look forward to before she can transcend herself in the way she needs to.